poojanshetty/Online-electronic-shopping/Readme.md

 # Online Electronic Shopping Project:

+A basic project on Python using Flask and SqlAlchemy.
-The online shopping website for only electronics like iphone, macbook  eic., A basic project in Flask and SqlAlchemy
+The online shopping website for only electronics like iphone, macbook  eic.,

 ## Run project: